amymmorton/me50_harvardAI/attention/analysis.md

 # Analysis

-## Layer TODO, Head TODO
+## Layer 3 Head 1

-TODO
+Influenced by the token that directly follows

 Example Sentences:
-- TODO
+- I threw a small rock and it fell in the [MASK].
-- TODO
+- I flew a kite in the [MASK].

-## Layer TODO, Head TODO
+## Layer 2, Head 5

-TODO
+Verb masks , attention score veryinfluences by word preceeding

 Example Sentences:
-- TODO
+- What shall we [MASK] today?
-- TODO
+- I [MASK] a bike on the sidewalk.